The Love Affair Artists Have With Windows & Daydreaming

 — Gaston Bachelard.

 The Benefit of Daydreaming for Artists

-Bachelard knew daydreaming had a profound and important job to do for an artist, writer or thinker:
+Bachelard knew daydreaming had a profound and vital job to do for an artist, writer, or thinker:

 “Daydream transports the dreamer outside the immediate world to a world that bears the mark of infinity.”